May 1, 1957–May 8, 1959

 Donald A. Quarles became the seventh Deputy Secretary of Defense on May 1, 1957.
 He was Secretary Charlie Wilson’s fourth and final Deputy.
 His tenure—737 days—was longer than any of his predecessors, and was only interrupted by his untimely death from a heart attack on May 8, 1959.

 Quarles was born in Van Buren, Arkansas, on July 30, 1894.
 He graduated from Yale University in 1916 with a Bachelor of Arts degree in mathematics and physics.
 In 1917 he enlisted in the Army and spent World War I in France and Germany.
 He was honorably discharged in October 1919 as a field artillery captain.
 When he returned from Europe he went to work for Western Electric Company, which became Bell Telephone Laboratories in 1925.
 Quarles continued at Bell Telephone while studying theoretical physics part-time at the Columbia University Graduate School in 1920 and 1921.
 From 1929 to 1940, he oversaw Bell’s Outside Plant Development Department, which studied telephone materials, designs, and electrical characteristics.
 During World War II, he was the director of transmission development, focusing on military electronic systems such as radar.
 In 1944, he was appointed director of apparatus development, responsible for telephone designs for commercial and military communications.
 He was also appointed to the newly formed Committee on Electronics of the Joint Research and Development Board.
 In 1949, he became the committee’s chairman.
-In 1948, he was named vice president of Bell Telephone Laboratories, vice president of Western Electric, and president of Sandia Corporation, a subsidiary of Western Electric.
+In 1948, he was named vice president of Bell Telephone Laboratories.
+In 1952, he became president of Sandia Corporation and vice president at Western Electric Company.

 Quarles first came to the Defense Department in October 1953 as the Assistant Secretary of Defense for Research and Development, which replaced the Truman-era Research and Development Board, and oversaw important innovations like the guided missile program.
 In August 1955, after Secretary of the Air Force Harold Talbott resigned amid controversy, President Eisenhower appointed Quarles interim Air Force Secretary.
 He took the oath of office on August 15, 1955, but he was not confirmed by the Senate until February 17, 1956, since his nomination occurred during a congressional recess.
 In spring 1957, after Deputy Secretary of Defense Reuben Robertson resigned, Quarles was chosen to replace him.
 He was confirmed on April 9 and took the oath of office on May 1.